tari-project/yat-lib-ios/README.md

     ```swift
 	    Yat.integration.showOnboarding(onViewController: hostViewController, records: records)
     ```
-    Where `hostViewController` is a `UIViewController` which will host the modal overlay, and `records` is an array of `YatRecordInput` structures that will be attached to the user's Yat.
+    Where `hostViewController` is a `UIViewController` that will host the modal overlay, and `records` is an array of `YatRecordInput` structures that will be attached to the user's Yat.

     To properly handle the response after the success. you simply add:
     ```swift